 Interviewers probe the same core skill with different framing:

-- Tell me about convincing multiple teams to adopt your technical approach: Tests whether you can build consensus through technical credibility rather than authority
+- Tell me about convincing multiple teams to adopt your technical approach: Tests whether you can build consensus through technical credibility rather than authority.

-- Describe aligning backend and mobile timelines when both had conflicting priorities: Evaluates your ability to broker an agreement when teams have legitimate but competing needs
+- Describe aligning backend and mobile timelines when both had conflicting priorities: Evaluates your ability to broker an agreement when teams have legitimate but competing needs.

-- How do you handle disagreement with another team's technical direction: Probes whether you can influence technical decisions beyond your direct control
+- How do you handle disagreement with another team's technical direction?
+Probes whether you can influence technical decisions beyond your direct control.

 Most engineers answer this wrongly by describing how they led their own team's stand-ups or code reviews.
 That misses the point.
 Interviewers want stories spanning several teams that show influence, not hierarchy.
-The stakes matter—did misalignment risk duplicate work, inconsistent user experience, or wasted engineering quarters?

-Strong answers name the rival priorities up front.
 Detail how you earned credibility through data or prototypes, and show final organization-level impact.
 Maybe you built a proof-of-concept that made the trade-offs concrete, or you facilitated working sessions where teams discovered shared constraints.
 The narrative arc moves from fragmentation to alignment through your specific actions.

 Red flags include wielding positional authority ("I told them my decision was final") or skipping stakeholder perspectives.

-Structure your story clearly: lay out the situation and conflicting goals, define your task, detail the actions you took to broker an agreement, and finish with quantifiable results—reduced duplicate work, unified SLAs, or accelerated release velocity.
+Structure your story clearly: lay out the situation and conflicting goals, define your task, detail the actions you took to broker an agreement, and finish with quantifiable results — reduced duplicate work, unified SLAs, or accelerated release velocity.

 Interviewers ask this because they want evidence that you anchor design choices to business impact, not technical elegance.
 Staff+ interviews test trade-off thinking relentlessly: cost versus speed, risk versus innovation, team capability versus ideal solution, immediate needs versus long-term maintainability.